Anabaptist Council for Truth

 We affirm an unwavering devotion to Jesus Christ, the great Founder and Head of the Church, by promotion of personal discipleship and valid expressions of church life in accordance with the teaching of the Bible.

-I. It is the objective of the Fellowship:
+I. It is the objective of ACT:

 To call the church to repentance and full obedience to the Scriptures.